m3g/MolSimToolkit.jl/docs/src/Reweighting.md

 `i and j`: if you selected two atom types, `i` will be the index for either the first, the second, the third and so on up to the last atom of the first group and `j` will be same, but now for the second one.
 With these two parameters, it is possible to determine every combination of two atoms, each one coming from one group, and compute the associated dsitance `r`, so that we are taking into account all interactions between these two atom types to our perturbation.
 However, if we are dealing with just one group, both of them are indexes for all the atoms of the selected group.
 Bear this is mind because *it is possible to compute repeated combinations* (like `i,j = 1,2 or 2,1`), so your `perturbation function` ought to be able to avoid this!

+`r`: the distance between the twos atoms with indexes `i` and `j` in the selected groups

+`cutoff`: the maximum distance that will be computed between two atoms.
+The default value is `12.0` Angstrom

 ```julia-repl
 -------------
 FRAME WEIGHTS